Bug report #10404

-#1 Updated by Rhenriques Henriques almost 6 years ago
+#1 Updated by Rhenriques Henriques over 9 years ago

 Just saw that you had a similar error (10403).
 Mine is a little bit different but I suppose that both requests have to do with similar things.
 Can these requests be merged?

 If I use the "Save to temporary file" option the following sentence appears:

 "coercing to Unicode: need string or buffer, QPyNullVariant found See log for more details"